-Physical assault at school against a District employee, volunteer, or contractor which may or may not cause injury may result in charges being filed and subject the student to expulsion.
+Physical assault at school against a District employee, volunteer, or contractor which may or may not cause injury may result in charges being filed.
 Physical assault is defined as "intentionally causing or attempting to cause physical harm to another through force or violence."